Professor-G/pyBIA/docs/source/Godines & Prescott 2025.rst

     :width: 600px
 |

-After determining the best feature set to use (HOG features) and the optimal image size (241x241 pixels), we proceed by
+After determining the best feature set (HOG features) and the optimal image size (241×241 pixels), we proceed as follows.

-For this we will load the xgb_output_images_bw.npy and xgb_output_images_R.npy binary files saved before, which contain all candidate objects (approximately 53 thousand).
+We load the previously saved binary files `xgb_output_images_bw.npy` and `xgb_output_images_R.npy`, which contain all candidate objects (approximately 53,000).

 .. code-block:: python